-Students who complete the program have successfully written and presented an Honors Thesis, an article-length published essay, which is the crowning achievement of the Honors Program.
-This accomplishment showcases the values of the Honors Program: rigor, engagement, interdisciplinary learning, mentorship with quality faculty, and intellectual strength.
+Students who complete the program have successfully written and presented an Honors Thesis or project, which is the crowning achievement of the Honors Program.
+This accomplishment showcases the values of the Honors Program: engagement, interdisciplinary learning, mentorship with quality faculty, and intellectual strength.